Salam dear brother,

 The Muslim fast itself may be viewed by others as a little too harsh.
 But we can see that the fast referred to by Jesus in the Gospels must have been as "severe" as the Muslim fast (Matthew 6:16–18).

-As Islam declares itself to be the latest and the most finalized form of the same message and religion taught by all prophets, including Jesus, this is not surprising.
+As Islam declares itself to be the latest and the most finalized form of the same message and religion taught by all prophets, including Jesus (peace be upon him), this is not surprising.

 God commands that after a month of rigorous fast, the believers can rejoice and celebrate.
 But mind you, we should never ever forget God and His blessings.